A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-In contrast to human eyes that can only be exposed to visible light, hyperspectral imaging is a technique for collecting and processing information across the entire range of electromagnetic spectrum\cite{rickard1993hydice}.
-The hyperspectral system is often compromised due to the limitations of the amount of the incident energy, hence there is a trade-off between the spatial and spectral resolution.
-Therefore, hyperspectral image super-resolution is studied to solve this problem.

-In~\cite{mei2017hyperspectral}, a 3D fully convolutional neural network is proposed to extract the feature of hyperspectral images.
-In~\cite{li2018single}, Li \emph{et al.} proposed a grouped deep recursive residual network by designing a group recursive module and embedding it into a global residual structure.
-In~\cite{fu2019hyperspectral}, an unsupervised CNN-based method is proposed to effectively exploit the underlying characteristics of the hyperspectral images.
-In~\cite{jiang2020learning}, Jiang \emph{et al.} proposed a group convolution and progressive upsampling framework to reduce the size of the model and made it feasible to obtain stable training results under small data conditions.
-In~\cite{liu2021spectral}, a Spectral Grouping and Attention-Driven Residual Dense Network is proposed to facilitate the modeling of all spectral bands and focus on the exploration of spatial-spectral features.

-\subsection{Light Field Image Super-Resolution}
+\subsubsection{\textbf{Light Field Image Super-Resolution}}

-Light field (LF) camera is a camera that can capture information about the light field emanating from a scene and can provide multiple views of a scene.
-Recently, the LF image is becoming more and more important since it can be used for post-capture refocusing, depth sensing, and de-occlusion.
+A light field (LF) camera is a camera that can capture information about the light field emanating from a scene and can provide multiple views of a scene.
+Recently, the LF image has become more and more important since it can be used for post-capture refocusing, depth sensing, and de-occlusion.
 However, LF cameras are faced with a trade-off between spatial and angular resolution~\cite{wang2020spatial}.
-In order to solve this issue, SR technology is introduced to achieve a good balance between spatial and angular resolution.
+To solve this issue, SR technology is introduced to achieve a good balance between spatial and angular resolution.